Upright vs Chest Freezer – Our Top 5 Deep Freezer Options Will Last a Lifetime

 upright freezer with door open

-Easily store a year’s worth of meat in this 15.7 cubic feet deep freezer.
-Like all the other models, this one still boasts all the same bells and whistles to give you the top-of-the-line experience such as bright LED lighting, 4 sliding bulk storage baskets, and an exterior lock to keep all your goods safe and secure.
+You can easily store a year’s worth of meat in this 15.7 cubic feet deep freezer.
+Plus, in the event of a power outage, food remains frozen for 48 hours, and the exterior light and alarm alerts you if there’s been a temperature change.
+Like all the other models, this one still boasts all the same bells and whistles to give you the top-of-the-line experience such as 4 sliding bulk storage baskets, an exterior key lock, and bright LED lighting that automatically turns on if the door is left open.

 Best stand-up deep freezer.